12 Most Haunted Places in South Jersey

 Burlington County’s haunted historic prison

-Indeed, it is no surprise when one hears disembodied voices, footfalls and strange phenomena in what is now the Burlington County Prison Museum.
+Indeed, it is no surprise when one hears disembodied voices, footfalls, and strange phenomena in what is now the Burlington County Prison Museum.
 Numerous executions and acts of violence were perpetrated in the prison, leading to the emergence of troubled ghosts.
-Even today, visitors report the hearing moaning and languishing at the location, and electromagnetic indicators (used in ghost hunting) routinely register a “hit.”
+Even today, visitors report hearing moaning, and ghost hunters routinely find unusual activity.

 The museum has historical exhibitions and regular tours plus an escape game based on the story of a prisoner who escaped in 1933.
 Paranormal groups can rent out the entire facility on Friday and Saturday to meet the ghosts.
-This is arguably one of the most popular spots in the state for ghost hunters.
-(Note: the museum is closed for repairs in fall 2023 but is slated to reopen in December.)
+This is arguably one of the most popular spots in the New Jersey for ghost hunters.

 Washington Inn Restaurant